 Proteins can bind directly to the nucleic acid or indirectly through other bound proteins, effectively creating a hierarchy of interactions.
 The strength of these interactions influence which assays or approaches are best for studying complex assembly.
 Some of these interactions are transient and require stabilization through chemical crosslinking prior to isolation of the complexes.
 Understanding how proteins interact with nucleic acids, determining what proteins are present in these protein-nucleic acid complexes and identifying the nucleic acid sequence/structure required to assemble these complexes are vital to understanding the role these complexes play in regulating cellular processes.

-The common DNA binding domains, helix-turn-helix and zinc finger domains, are incorporated in numerous DNA binding proteins that are expressed in the cell.
+The common DNA-binding domains, helix-turn-helix and zinc finger domains, are incorporated within numerous DNA-binding proteins expressed in the cell.
 Specificity is derived from higher order interactions involving nucleoprotein complexes.
-These DNA binding protein complexes find their target by 'sliding' along the genomic DNA until their specific DNA docking site is discovered.
-The binding of protein to DNA controls the structure of genomic DNA (chromatin), the transcription of RNA and DNA repair mechanisms.
+These DNA-binding protein complexes find their target by “sliding” along the genomic DNA until their specific DNA-docking site is discovered.
+The binding of protein to DNA controls the structure of genomic DNA (chromatin), RNA transcription, and DNA repair mechanisms.
 The following example illustrates how Invitrogen Dynabeads magnetic beads may be used to recover proteins that bind to nucleic acids.

 Once unraveled, genomic DNA can be transcribed; however, not all of the DNA sequence codes for proteins.
 Only genes are transcribed to produce RNA, and the sequences between the genes (and within) serve to regulate transcription through protein binding.
-These sequences are important for transcriptional control and contain promoters, enhancers, insulators and spacers.
+These sequences are important for transcriptional control, and they contain promoters, enhancers, insulators and spacers.
 Enhancer sequences, which can be many kilobases away from the gene start site, bind proteins and act as beacons to attract the transcriptional machinery.
 Transcription of a gene is initiated when transcription factor proteins bind to specific DNA promoter sequences located immediately adjacent to the gene transcription start site.
-This interaction is facilitated through the DNA binding domain(s) of the transcription factor.
-Through protein interactions, the trans-activation domain of the transcription factor facilitates binding and localization of the RNA polymerase II holoenzyme to the gene promoter in order to initiated production of a messenger RNA (mRNA).
+This interaction is facilitated through the DNA-binding domain(s) of the transcription factor.
+Through protein interactions, the trans-activation domain of the transcription factor facilitates binding and localization of the RNA polymerase II holoenzyme to the gene promoter in order to initiate production of a messenger RNA (mRNA)

 Proteins interact with RNA in order to splice, protect, translate or degrade the message.
 The first interaction occurs just after transcriptional initiation, when the complement to the promoter sequence is cleaved out of the mRNA and the capping machinery incorporates a "GpppN" cap at the 5' end of the mRNA.
 This results in recruitment of elongation factors that regulate the reset of mRNA transcription.
 Elongation is followed by 3'-end processing and splicing, resulting in a mature RNA transcript that is exported to the cytoplasm for translation.
 All of these processes require significant protein–RNA interactions and are highly regulated and complex.
-Many of the regulatory elements for this process reside in non-coding regions 3' and 5' untranslated regions (UTRs) of the mRNA.
-However, regulatory microRNAs (miRNAs) also occur in coding regions of introns, as well as exons, non-coding genes and repetitive elements.
-In recent years, increased emphasis has been placed on the importance of these non-coding RNA sequences and their roles in cellular regulation and disease states.
-However, tools for the study of critical protein RNA interactions have been limited.
+Many of the regulatory elements for this process reside in noncoding 3' and 5' untranslated regions (UTRs) of the mRNA.
+However, regulatory microRNAs (miRNAs) also occur in coding regions of introns, as well as exons, noncoding genes and repetitive elements.
+In recent years, increased emphasis has been placed on the importance of these noncoding RNA sequences and their roles in cellular regulation and disease states.
+However, tools for the study of critical protein–RNA interactions have been limited.
 The data shown in this example were generated using an RNA–protein pull-down experiment using the Thermo Scientific Pierce Magnetic RNA-Protein Pull-Down Kit.

 For Research Use Only.
 Not for use in diagnostic procedures.